A family like no other...

 Stonyhurst St Mary's Hall offers a very unique and dynamic learning environment that allows children to be children and to extend that great adventure of a natural childhood that little bit longer.

-Owing to increasing demand we are expanding capacity for Year 5 entry.
-Join us for our Year 5 Assessment Day on Saturday 13th May.
+Owing to increasing demand we are expanding capacity for Year 5, 6 and 7 entry.
+Join us for a Private Visit to find out more.